Drawings of Vines

 Shoots that are called laterals grow from the woody limb.
 Fruit and leaves grow on the laterals.

-The drawing of a grape vine (just below) shows the vine devoid of leaves to give you an example of the main limb of a vine and how this vine grows.
+The image of a grape vine (just below) is an example of the main limb without leaves and the underlying shape of how it tends to grow.

 Vine Drawings